As organizations around the world adapt their working arrangements, keeping teams aligned through remote collaboration is more important than ever.

 We support social distancing and other safety measures

 We believe that slowing the spread of COVID-19 must include social distancing and other strategies that require remote work.
 If you need support on your way to transitioning to remote work, whether you use our software or not, we are here to help.
-Contact our customer success team for more information.
+Contacting our account management team for more information.

 Be patient.
 Stay safe.
 Work smart.